 In 1889, the Prefecture Apostolic of Assam was created with headquarters at Shillong, and was entrusted to the German Salvatorian Fathers.
 With the outbreak of World War I, the German Salvatorian Fathers were forced to return to their country and the Jesuits of Calcutta looked after Assam till it was entrusted to the Salesians of Don Bosco in 1921.

 Archbishop Resto Phanrang went to his eternal reward on May 5, 1999.
-At the death of Archbishop Tarcisius Resto Phanrang SDB, Father Michael Marbaniang was appointed as the Diocesan Administrator of the Archdiocese.
-On April 2, 2000, Father Dominic Jala SDB was ordained Archbishop of Shillong.
+At the death of Archbishop Phanrang on May 5, 1999, Father Michael Marbaniang was appointed as the diocesan administrator.
+On April 2, 2000, Father Dominic Jala, SDB, was ordained archbishop of Shillong.

 The diocesan area is well connected in terms of transport infrastructure by roads.
 The nearest airport is in Guwahati city.

-Rupees 18,274 (USD395 as of November 2009) is the per capita income in the territory of the archdiocese.
-Farming especially vegetables like potatoes, cauliflower are grown in the diocesan area.
+The per capita income in the archdiocese is 18,274 ($395) as of November 2009.
+Farming especially vegetables like potatoes, cauliflowers are grown in the diocesan area.
 A few industries like cement factories are situated near the Assam border.

 Government and private operators provide extensive telecommunication facilities in the diocesan area.
 The diocese is well connected by local cable TV networks.

-70.9 per cent is the literacy rate in the diocesan territory.
+Nearly 70.9 percent is the literacy rate in the diocesan territory.